 Back to school means back to the weekday morning grind of getting your entire family up, dressed, fed, and out the door on time.
 In my household, this morning madness is often accompanied by my children moving at a snail’s pace, a lot of indecisiveness, and a few bouts of complaining for good measure.

 Intent on making positive changes to my family’s morning routine, I began testing a few things to help make our mornings run more smoothly.
-Aside from waking up earlier than my children to clear my head, here are the five additional changes that have made the biggest difference in our household.
+Aside from waking up earlier than my children to clear my head, here are six additional changes that have made the biggest difference in our household during back-to-school mornings.

 This one is hard because all I want to do after I put my kids to bed is plop on the couch and watch Bravo.
 However, if I put off prepping for the day until the next morning, I am guaranteed to have an anxiety attack before 7:30 a.m.